Skip to main content

 Peptides, which are short chains of amino acids that act as powerful signaling molecules in the body, exist in a more complex regulatory space.
 While some peptides are components of FDA-approved drugs for specific conditions, many of the peptides used for wellness and optimization, such as BPC-157 or certain growth hormone secretagogues, have not gone through the formal FDA approval process.

 This means they cannot be sold as approved drugs.
 Instead, they are often made at compounding pharmacies.
 The FDA has increased its scrutiny of these substances in recent years, leading to a shifting landscape where the availability of certain peptides for compounding can change.
-This dynamic environment makes it all the more important to be guided by a knowledgeable clinician who understands the science, the sourcing, and the of these therapies.
+This dynamic environment makes it all the more important to be guided by a knowledgeable clinician who understands the science, the sourcing, and the regulatory status of these therapies.

 Intermediate